The Art of Horology

 Manual Wind — The Purest Connection

-The oldest and purest form of mechanical watchmaking.
-You turn the crown, wind the mainspring, and feel the mechanical heartbeat come alive in your hand.
+The manual-wind (or hand-wound) movement is the oldest and purest form of mechanical watchmaking.
+You turn the crown, coil the mainspring by hand, and feel the watch come…

 Read full guide →